-This agreement serves as a commitment to help facilitate the best possible conditions to allow your child to develop and grow.
-The link between school, students and parents/carers is pivotal to ensure that all parties can progress.
+This agreement supports our shared commitment to the best possible experience of school and outcomes for all young people - a strong link between school, students and parents/carers is essential to ensuring this.

-Signing up to this agreement through the attached slip shows that you trust the professionalism of the staff to act in the best interests of the young people in their care.
-In addition, it also allows for any photographs to be used for publicity purposes by the school, including the school website and Twitter accounts.
-Parents/Carers who are concerned about any aspect of this agreement should contact School via the
+Signing up to this agreement by giving your consent on the Arbor Parent App indicates that you accept the school's rules, policies and procedures and that you trust the professionalism of our staff to act in the best interests of the young people in their care.
+In addition, it also allows for any photographs to be used for publicity purposes by the school, including the school website and social media accounts.

+Parents/Carers who are concerned about any aspect of this agreement should contact School via their child's Year Team.